TheoKouzelis/TheoKouzelis.github.io/_posts/2015-05-06-diy-vs-framework-mocks.markdown

 day.
 To predict the returned greeting we are going to have to mock out the Greeter class's dependency on the DateTime object.

-Writing a mock for the DateTime object is easy.
-Extend the class overriding any methods you wish to mock.
-Then store all arguments passed to the method in a public variable.
-Finally make the method return a value of another predefined public variable.
+Writing the mock for the DateTime object was easy.
+I extended the class overriding the method I wanted to mock.
+Then I stored all the arguments passed to the method in a public variable.
+Finally I made the method return a value of another predefined public variable.

 {% highlight php %}
 <?php